Newfoundland and Labrador Auto Insurance Requirements

 - Motorcycle Training: This is a 25 hours course to train motorcyclists for safe riding.

-- School Bus Driver: A 6-hour course also was designed to train school bus drivers to be aware of hazards while operating in school environment daily.
+- School Bus Driver: A 6-hour course also was designed to train school bus drivers to be aware of hazards while operating in the school environment daily.

-- Responsible Driver Workshop : This is a mandatory course.
+- Responsible Driver Workshop: This is a mandatory course.
 It is for drivers who got many demerit points and suspension of their driving licenses.
 The course lasts for 8 hours.

 - Think First (Alcohol Education Course): This program is for 4 hours.
-It is mandatory for drivers who had three or four license suspension for 24 hours.
+It is mandatory for drivers who had three or four license suspensions for 24 hours.
 Or one conviction for impaired driving in 2 years.